port-labs/port-docs/docs/build-your-software-catalog/custom-integration/webhook/examples/orca-security.md

 ---
-description: Ingest both historical and realtime alerts on vulnerabilites in Orca Security.
+description: Ingest vulnerability alerts from Orca Security using a custom webhook integration
 title: Orca Security
 ---

-# Ingest historical and realtime vulnerability alerts in Orca Security
+# Ingest vulnerability alerts from Orca Security
 This guide shows you how to ingest both historical and realtime alerts in Orca Security.
 To do this, you will use Port's webhook feature (for realtime alerts) and/or a Python script (for historical data).

 For either ingestion types, you will create the `orcaSecurityAlert` blueprint: